cjimti/iotwifi/README.md

 IOT Wifi is very small/8MB Docker Container built for the Raspberry Pi 3.
 IOT Wifi exposes a simple JSON based REST API for controlling the wireless network interface.
-This allows the Raspberry Pi accept wifi connections as an access point (aka AP) and at the same time connect to an existing wifi network (station mode).
+This allows the Raspberry Pi accept wifi connections as an access point (aka AP) while at the same time connecting to an existing wifi network (station mode).

 The main application code is written in Go (golang) in order to produce a very small docker image with great performance.
-The container runs [Alipne Linux](https://alpinelinux.org/) with small, optimized versions of [hostapd], [wpa_supplicant] and [dnsmasq] add controlled by the API endpoints.
+The container runs [Alpine Linux](https://alpinelinux.org/) with small, optimized versions of [hostapd], [wpa_supplicant] and [dnsmasq], controlled by the container's API endpoints.

-If you have a Raspberry Pi 3 and you want to provide a based wifi configuration abilities, all you need is docker and a little over 8MB of free drive space.
+If you have a Raspberry Pi 3 and you want to provide wifi based configuration abilities, all you need is Docker installed and a little over 8MB of free drive space.

 ![Raspberry Pi AP + Client](/doc_assets/pi.jpg)